|

 17th Lancers: now the Queen’s Royal Lancers.

-93rd Highlanders: now the Argyll and Sutherland Highlanders.
+93rd Highlanders: later the Argyll and Sutherland Highlanders and now the Royal Scots.

 All these regiments have Balaclava as a battle honour.